ArmadilloMike/golden-carrot/index.md

 layout: default
 ---

-# golden-carrot
+# vs-code-jekkyl

-*golden carrot* is a jekkyl theme that is modern and sleek with yellow vibe to it
+*vs-code-jekkyl* is a jekkyl theme that is made to look like VS Code